btsdigital/bot-api-contract/docs/pages/model/SendUiState.md

 <ul>
   <li> Sending UI state to a channel isn't available if a channel wasn't found (deleted/ID error) or channel was banned;
   </li>
-  <li>Sending UI stat to a channel isn't available if a service is not a channel subscriber and has no administrator/owner role assigned and WRITE permission assigned;
+  <li>Sending UI stat to a channel isn't available if a service is not a channel subscriber and has no administrator/owner role assigned and permission to write;
   </li>
 </ul>
 </p>